opsdroid/opsdroid/docs/configuration-reference.md

 ### Database Modules

 Opsdroid comes with some built-in databases out of the box.
-Database modules which connect opsdroid to a persistent data storage service.
+Database modules that connect opsdroid to a persistent data storage service.

 Skills can store data in opsdroid's "memory", this is a dictionary which can be persisted in an external database.